 A large medical technology company had an internal mantra of “collaboration through escalation” prior to implementing Boundary Agreements.
 Simple decisions could take weeks or, in some cases, months to make as they were escalated through a complex matrix of functional leadership, steering committees, and governance bodies.
 In many cases, teams were unsure who was actually responsible for the decision.
 One example involving supplier selection resulted in so many competing decision-making escalations that the project was delayed by six months.
 Boundary Agreements resolve these issues by defining decision-making authority using target variances.

 In the case of supplier selection, a date of selection would be agreed upon and documented in a Boundary Agreement, including a boundary target date establishing the outer threshold by which the decision must be made.
 The NPD team would then be authorized to make the best decision for the project while maintaining other parameters for project success, such as launch date and profit margin.
 When the project plan is initially approved, the decision-making variance might be three months, encouraging the team to work through the selection process without the need for escalation.
 As the project proceeds through the development cycle, the variance tightens to ensure a timely decision is made and project execution is not impeded.
 NPD teams operating under this model can quickly evaluate supplier options, investigate short-term and long-term supply chain ramifications, factor costs into their financial models, and ultimately make an informed decision without the need for leadership intervention.

 If we consider this scenario occurring multiple times over the product development lifecycle, the impact on time-to-market becomes game-changing.
 Industry-laggards can quickly become industry-leaders by merely implementing properly structured Boundary Agreements.
-To learn more about the power of Boundary Agreements and how your company can implement them, contact us. (more on NPD team structures)
+Learn more about the power of Boundary Agreements and how your company can implement them from Dave Breda’s insight on getting development teams right.